marmotgraph/marmotgraph-core/docs/components.md

 **Technology:** Spring Boot

 ## GraphDB
-The GraphDB is the "heart" of the KG core.
+The GraphDB is the "heart" of the MarmotGraph core.
 It translates the events and query definitions into database transactions or native db queries respectively.
 [//TODO]: <> (Sync vs. async)

 **The components' main concerns**